rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 <img width="460" alt="slope" src="https://github.com/user-attachments/assets/3f26dfd9-604e-42ab-a3f2-190e3e12557f" />

-The interaction regression model explains 58.7% of the variation in daily trip counts (R² = 0.587), a minimal improvement over the baseline linear regression (R² = 0.581).
-Interestingly, the weekend variable and the Weekend × Precipitation interaction term are not statistically significant in this model, even though the weekend variable was consistently significant in previous models.
-The remaining variables are statistically significant at the 1% level (p < 0.01).
+The interaction model explains 58.7% of the variation in daily trip counts (R² = 0.587; adjusted R² = 0.584), representing only a small improvement over the baseline model.

-The Temp coefficient of 262.038 indicates that ridership increases by approximately 262 trips for every one-degree increase in temperature on weekdays.
-The Weekend × Temp interaction term shows that the slope for weekends is higher, with ridership increasing by about 328 trips per one-degree increase.
-This demonstrates that temperature has a stronger positive effect on ridership during weekends compared with weekdays.
+On weekdays, each one-degree increase in temperature is associated with approximately 262 additional trips.
+The Weekend × Temperature coefficient adds approximately 67 trips per degree, producing an estimated weekend slope of approximately 329 additional trips per degree.

-Since the interaction term Weekend × Precipitation is not statistically significant, which indicates that the effect of precipitation on ridership does not differ between weekdays and weekends.
-Therefore, no separate slope interpretation is necessary for this interaction
+The Weekend × Precipitation interaction is not statistically significant, indicating insufficient evidence that precipitation affects ridership differently on weekends and weekdays.

+Your turning-point calculations—25.677°C, 37.656 mm, and 34.445% cloud cover—are correct.

 ### Summary

-Overall, the modeling analysis confirms that weather conditions, especially temperature, and weekend status are significant predictors of daily Capital Bikeshare ridership.
-Both the multiple linear and interaction regression models indicate that temperature and weekend status, individually and in combination, have a positive impact on ridership.
-The quadratic model further reveals that extreme heat beyond 25.677°C reduces ridership, while precipitation reaches its minimum impact at approximately 37.656mm, after which ridership increases slightly.
+Overall, the modeling analysis indicates that weather conditions, particularly temperature and weekend status, are important predictors of daily Capital Bikeshare ridership.
+The baseline linear model shows positive associations between temperature, weekend status, and ridership, while the interaction model suggests that temperature has a stronger positive association with ridership on weekends than on weekdays.

-With the quadratic model achieving a higher R² (0.651) compared to the baseline linear regression (0.581), the relationship between weather conditions, weekend status, and daily trip counts appears to be non-linear.
-Nevertheless, the VIF diagnostics and regularization models confirm that the baseline linear regression remains stable, with no multicollinearity or overfitting detected.
+The quadratic model reveals curved relationships between several weather variables and ridership.
+Predicted ridership peaks at approximately 25.7°C and declines beyond this point.
+For precipitation, predicted ridership reaches a minimum at approximately 37.7 mm before increasing slightly, although this result should be interpreted cautiously due to the likely small number of extremely rainy days.

+The quadratic model explains more variation than the baseline linear model (R² = 0.651 versus 0.581), suggesting that some weather–ridership relationships are not strictly linear.
+VIF diagnostics show no multicollinearity concerns, while the similar test MSE values across the baseline and regularized models provide evidence that the baseline model is relatively stable and that regularization offers little improvement in predictive performance.